HarrisonT1/Portfolio-Project-3/README.md

 ### Libraries
 - gspread - This was used to link my project to a google sheet
-- google.oauth2.service_account - This was used to import personal credentials into my project to allow it to communite with the google spreadsheet, these are stored in a JSON file hidden by the gitignore folder
+- google.oauth2.service_account - This was used to import personal credentials into my project to allow it to communicate with the google spreadsheet, these are stored in a JSON file hidden by the gitignore folder
 <br>

 - random - This was imported to allow me to randomise where the mines are placed in each new game.